Call for Entries

 Do I get free passes if my tree or trees are accepted for the exhibit?

 - Yes.
-Exhibitors will receive one exhibitor pass ahead of the event.
-If you have two or three accepted entries you will receive one Exhibitor pass and one weekend pass for each additional accepted entry.
+Exhibitors will receive one exhibitor pass and one weekend pass for a spouse or friend.

 Will I have help setting up my display at the event?